 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-The Asakura Museum of Sculpture was once Fumio Asakura's residence.
-As a leading sculptor through Meiji (1868-1912), Taisho (1912-26) and Showa (1926-89) eras, Asakura (1883-1964) had collected countless bronze items, paintings, pottery, and built an extensive library and beautiful gardens at his residence.
-Not surprisingly, the residence itself is now a national cultural property.
+The Asakura Museum of Sculpture was once Fumio Asakura's studio and residence.
+As a leading sculptor through the Meiji (1868-1912), Taisho (1912-26), and Showa (1926-89) eras, Asakura (1883-1964) worked on many bronzes, collected countless paintings and pottery, and built an extensive library and beautiful gardens at his residence.
+Not surprisingly, the building and grounds are now a national cultural property.

 Note: Visitors to the museum must remove their shoes.
 Please wear socks.

 For updated information on opening hours, closings, prices, and more, please check the official website or ask the facility directly.